 When pot leaves are attacked by pests and diseases or growing in an environment that isn’t conducive to proper development, they can wilt, die off, or turn yellow and/or brown.
 Such leaves need to be removed as quickly as possible to keep them from spreading to other parts of the plant and essentially ruining your product.
 A damaged leaf won’t function efficiently, which effectively siphons energy from other parts of the plant until it’s removed.

 Regular Fan Leaf Pruning

-Of course, removing your fan leaves entirely isn’t always necessary for a healthy plant to thrive.
-Sometimes, a little pruning is just the thing you need for success.
+Of course, removing your marijuana fan leaves entirely isn’t always necessary for a healthy plant to thrive.
+However, a small amount of pruning is just the thing you need for success.